usnistgov/FederalProfile-8259A/_8259-Control/event.md

 ## Policies and procedures for monitoring devices and tools.

-Policies and procedures provide the details necessary to implement management and operational controls for how to deploy IoT device, and associated systems, monitoring devices and tools.
+Policies and procedures provide the details necessary to implement management and operational controls for how to deploy monitoring devices and tools for IoT devices and associated systems.
 Controls that may be necessary:

 **Manufacturer:**